mulliganaceous/TheInvisibleOne/README.md

 ## How to run the AgentIQ framework

 1. Install the Agent Intelligence Toolkit locally, in another directory
+2. Create and export `NVIDIA_API_KEY`.
-2. Return to this directory and run `aiq run --config_file agentiq.yaml --input "Identify current breakthroughs and the state of research for pancreatic ductal adenocarcinoma.
+3. Return to this directory and run `aiq run --config_file agentiq.yaml --input "Identify current breakthroughs and the state of research for pancreatic ductal adenocarcinoma.
 Then, refer to Nvidia technology for medical breakthroughs, such as MONAI."`

 ## Sample Output